 Western Sahara is a country in northwest Africa, stretching from north to south along 1,000 km of dry land on the Atlantic coast, bordering Morocco, Algeria, and Mauritania.
 Since 1975 its status has been the subject of a conflict between the Polisario Front, which demands decolonisation and independence for the country, and the Kingdom of Morocco, which claims it as its own territory, occupies 80 percent of it, exploits its natural resources, and colonises towns and cities with populations transferred from Morocco.

 A former Spanish colony, it is the only territory in the African mainland where the decolonitzation and self-determination process is still pending.

 The roots of the Western Sahara conflict

-In 1973, the Polisario Front launched a guerrilla war for independence from Spain.
+In 1973 the Frente Popular de Liberación de Saguia el Hamra y Río de Oro (Polisario Front, Socialist-oriented) was founded with the aim of putting an end to Spanish colonisation, and establishing an independent state in Western Sahara.
+The Polisario Front launched a guerrilla war for independence from Spain.
 Morocco started to exert pressure to occupy and annex the territory, which it claimed as its own on historical grounds.